Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: Convergence of stochastic integrals

 on $(\D_{\R^{d}}[0,\infty) , \dM )$.
 Then, it holds that

 \end{cor}

-An inspection of the proof reveals that, instead of assuming \eqref{eq:vanishing_jumps_condition} for the $Y^n$, it alternatively suffices to have \eqref{eq:vanishing_jumps_condition} hold for the integrators $X^n$ if additionally there is tightness of the running supremum of the integrands $H^n$ (on compacts).
-We also note that predictability of the $H^n$ in Corollary \ref{cor:2.14} simply serves to ensure the stochastic integrals are well-defined.
-It can e.g.~be replaced by progressive measurability if the $X^n$ have continuous paths.
+An inspection of the proof reveals that, instead of assuming \eqref{eq:vanishing_jumps_condition} for the $Y^n$, it alternatively suffices to have \eqref{eq:vanishing_jumps_condition} hold for the integrators $X^n$ if additionally there is tightness of the running supremum of the integrands $H^n$ on compacts.
+We also note that predictability of the $H^n$ in Corollary \ref{cor:2.14} simply serves to ensure the stochastic integrals are well-defined; it can be replaced by progressive measurability if the $X^n$ are continuous.
+As a simple illustration, Corollary \ref{cor:2.14} applies to Brownian motions $X^n$ and progressively measurable integrands $H^n$ satisfying $H^n \Rightarrow H$ on $\textbf{L}_{\text{loc}}^2([0,\infty), \R^d)$ in the usual topology.
+Indeed, \eqref{eq:interplay_cond} is then readily deduced from Skorokhod's representation theorem and the Cauchy--Schwartz inequality.

-A fundamental application of Corollary \ref{cor:2.14} concerns the case of Brownian motions $X^n$ and progressively measurable integrands $H^n$ satisfying $H^n \Rightarrow H^0$ on $\textbf{L}_{\text{loc}}^2([0,\infty), \R^d)$ in the usual topology.
-Indeed, \eqref{eq:interplay_cond} can then be readily deduced from Skorokhod's representation theorem and the Cauchy--Schwartz inequality.
-This particular result is of course well-known and could also be proved by a martingale problem type approach via It\^o's formula, but this quickly leads to lengthy arguments, while the more general Corollary \ref{cor:2.14} is a quite direct consequence of Theorem \ref{thm:3.19}.
-Moreover, Corollary \ref{cor:2.14} and the discussion preceding it highlight how the weak convergence of the integrands on $\textbf{L}_{\text{loc}}^2([0,\infty), \R^d)$ appears to be a very minimal modification at first, but in fact requires to impose a strong requirement on the interplay between the integrands and the integrators in order not to jeopardise convergence of the associated integrals.